theNewDynamic/how-the-icc-works.org/_introduction/war-crimes.md

 ---

-War crimes are criminal acts committed within the context of an “armed conflict”, whether an international or a civil war.
-The criminal act must be related to the armed conflict, so a random theft during a conflict is not a “war crime”.
+War crimes are criminal acts committed when there is an armed conflict: a resort to armed force between states.
+They can also be committed in a civil war.
+The criminal act must be related to the armed conflict, so a murder or a theft during a war is not necessarily a “war crime”.
 A war crime can be many different things, from illegal seizure of property to murder.